tanhakabir/SwiftAudioPlayer/README.md

 To set up player with audio to play, use either:
 * `startSavedAudio(withSavedUrl url: URL, mediaInfo: SALockScreenInfo?)` to play audio that is saved on the device.
-* `startRemoteAudio(withRemoteUrl url: URL, mediaInfo: SALockScreenInfo?)` to play audio streamed from a remote location.
+* `startRemoteAudio(withRemoteUrl url: URL, bitrate: SAPlayerBitrate, mediaInfo: SALockScreenInfo?)` to play audio streamed from a remote location.

 Both of these expect a URL of the location of the audio and an optional media information to display on the lockscreen.
+For streamed audio you can optionally set the bitrate to be `.high` or `.low`.
+High is more performant but won't work well for radio streams; for radio streams you should use low.
+The default bitrate if you don't set it is `.high`.

 For streaming remote audio, subscribe to `SAPlayer.Updates.StreamingBuffer` for updates on streaming progress.